Spring is a PRI stewardship initiative for nature, addressing the systemic risks of biodiversity loss to protect the long-term interests of investors.

 A company engagement group is established for each focus company.
 Each engagement group generally consists of four to six members, made up of a lead or two co-lead investors plus collaborating investors.

-The list of participants (lead Investors, co-lead investors and collaborating Investors) forming the Investor Working Group is available to view on the Investors page and the engagements with the first batch of focus companies started in Q3 2024.
+The list of participants (lead Investors, co-lead investors and collaborating Investors) forming the Investor Working Group is available to view on the Investors page.
+The engagements with the first batch of focus companies started in Q3 2024, whilst the engagements with the second batch will start in Q1 2025.

 The initiative is expected to run for a minimum of five years, until February 2029.
 Participants are encouraged to participate for the full duration of the initiative.